Debug API requests in Postman

 If the API doesn’t support the HTTP version you selected, an error displays in the response area.
 For example, the error will display if you select HTTP/2 and the API doesn’t support HTTP version 2.0.

 After you send a request, you can verify the HTTP version in the response pane.
-Hover over Connection to view information about the HTTP version that was used to send the request.
+Hover over Network to view information about the HTTP version that was used to send the request.

 If your HTTP request isn’t behaving as expected, you can view a previous configuration from the request’s history to help you troubleshoot.
 You can only view the response for a previous request configuration if saving response history was turned on when you sent the request.
 You can also delete a response from your request’s history.

-The HTTP request must be in a team, private, personal, or Partner workspace.
-Postman doesn't support viewing an earlier configuration of a request and its response from public workspaces.
-Also, partners in Partner Workspaces with multi-partner mode enabled can't view an earlier configuration of a request and its response.
+The HTTP request must be in an internal or Partner Workspace.
+Postman doesn’t support viewing an earlier configuration of a request and its response from public workspaces.
+Also, partners in Partner Workspaces with multi-partner mode enabled can’t view an earlier configuration of a request and its response.

 To view a previous request configuration and its response, do the following:

-Select Collections in the sidebar, and open an HTTP request.
+Click Collections in the sidebar and open an HTTP request.

-Select History in the response area.
-This displays a list of each date and time the request was previously sent and the response status code that was returned.
+History in the response area.
+This displays a list of the sent request’s timestamps and the status code the system returned.

-When you select a previous response from the History dropdown list, the date and time you sent the request will display in the response area.
-Select the date and time to display the dropdown list again, and choose a different response if you'd like.
+When you select a previous response from the History dropdown list, the date and time you sent the request displays in the response area.
+Select the date and time to display the dropdown list again, then choose a different response.
 You can select Current to return to the latest version of the request configuration.

 Select a response from the dropdown list to view it and the request configuration.